Revolution (1985 film): Music

-Director's cut
+Revolution Revisited: The Director's Cut

 Revolution was rush-released in December 1985 for the Christmas market and for Academy Award consideration.
 Dissatisfied with the version of the film released to theatres, Hugh Hudson released Revolution Revisited on DVD in 2009.
 This new cut added narration by Pacino (recorded for this release), and numerous scenes were trimmed or deleted outright (running at 115 minutes, the Director's Cut is approximately 10 minutes shorter than the theatrical version).
 Also included is a conversation with Pacino and Hudson, who discussed the film being rushed for a U.S. release during Christmas, being trashed by the critics, and having other issues related to the making and release of the film.
-Reviewing the new version of the film for Variety, Jay Weissberg wrote, "The results generally improve the movie, now titled Revolution Revisited, but numerous problems are insurmountable."
+Reviewing the new version of the film for Variety, Jay Weissberg noted that the director's cut led to an improved rendition of a film still packed with flaws; he stated that the film "captures the chaos of the early days of the American Revolution" with its resounding music and cinematography but is still plagued by its casting (most notably with an "unplaceable" accent from Pacino) and a script that "still strains credulity".

-The film was re-released in the UK in 2012 by the British Film Institute in a Blu-ray/DVD combo.
-This edition came with both cuts of the film, as well as a booklet with essays written by Nick Redman, Michael Brooke and critic Philip French, who argues that the film was a victim of bad publicity and cultural misunderstandings, and regards the Revisited cut as a "masterpiece".
+In 2012, both cuts of the film were re-released in the United Kingdom by the British Film Institute, in a Blu-ray/DVD combo pack.
+This edition came with a booklet containing several essays, written by documentarian Michael Brooke, film writer/journalist Nick Redman and film critic Philip French, who argues that the film was a victim of bad publicity and cultural misunderstandings, and regards the Revisited cut as a "masterpiece".